jowharshamshiri/boxmux/docs/configuration.md

 ## Position Configuration

-Positions define where panels appear on screen using percentage-based coordinates.
+Positions define where boxes appear on screen using percentage-based coordinates.

 ### Position Properties